EvictionLab/eviction-lab-website/content/eviction-tracking/columbus-oh.md

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.

-When you toggle the figure to see data relative to baseline, comparisons are being drawn–within the same set of neighborhoods defined by racial/ethnic majority–between filings over the past 12 months and average filings in 2023–2024.<sup>1</sup>
+Toggle the figure to compare recent filings to average filings in 2023–2024, keeping constant the racial/ethnic majority of each neighborhood.<sup>1</sup>

 1. Average eviction filings taken from Eviction Lab data for 2012, 2013, and 2015